plantacerium/plantacerium.github.io/docs/blog-developer/Resources/index-list.md

 title: List of Resources
 ---

-This index aims to highlight different resources on topics that I explore, read, and practice.
+This index aims to highlight different resources on topics where I expanse my knowledge, theory and practice.

 ## Data structures:
 * [Youtube channel on data structures](https://www.youtube.com/@WilliamFiset-videos)